pramttl/mirror-sync-api/README.md

 Just send a `GET` request to `/list_slaves/`
 This will list all the slave nodes added on master.

+Allowed Roles: `root`

 ### Removing a slave node

 Send a `POST` request to of content-type `application/json` type to:

     http://127.0.0.1:5000/remove_slave/

+(Request should provide username and password using basic http authentication)

 Example Payload: